Taptapadi

 Taptapadi is an Indian period film inspired by Rabindranath Tagore's short story Drustidaan.
 It is directed by Sachin Balram Nagargoje and stars Kashyap Parulekar, Veena Jamkar, Shruti Marathe, Neena Kulkarni, Sharad Ponkshe, Ambarish Deshpande, and Ashwini Ekbote in lead roles.
 The film was released 28 March 2014.

-Synopsis
+Plot

-Meera falls in love with her cousin and even gets married to him.
-Their marital bliss, however, is dampened when she suffers a miscarriage and begins losing her eyesight.
+Meera falls in love with her cousin and even marries him.
+Their marital bliss, however, is dampened when she suffers a miscarriage and begins to lose her eyesight.